seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ### Primitives, Vertices and Fragments
 Each time you call an OpenGL drawing function you are drawing a __primitive__.
 You can think of a primitive as a shape of some kind that can be either 2D or 3D and rendered as a collection of points, lines or triangles.

+You specify the primitive type you want to draw when invoking `glDrawElements()` or `glDrawArrays()`.
+Among the valid types are:

+- `GL_TRIANGLES`, which uses each 3 vectors to create a triangle.
+If you provide 9 vertices you will draw 3 triangles.
+- `GL_TRIANGLE_STRIP` is more complicated in that it will use each set of 3 consecutive vertices to draw a triangle.
+In other words if you supply 4 vertices it will draw 2 triangles - one from v0, v1 and v2, another from v2, v1, v3.
+Notice that the first two vertices of every second triangle are re-ordered - this is to ensure that the triangles all face the same direction, as triangle direction is derived from which direction the triangle's vertices appear to be counter-clockwise in order (relevant if face culling is enabled.)
+- `GL_POINTS`, which renders unconnected dots.
+You can control the size of the points by calling the `glPointSize()` command in desktop GL or by setting the `gl_PointSize` GLSL variable in OpenGL ES.
+You can also apply a texture to the point to render more complex particles (the GPU passes your fragment a `gl_PointCoord` variable to indicate which texture UV coordinates you should render.)
+- `GL_LINES` is useful for quickly drawing a wireframe of your model.
+- there are also `GL_LINE_STRIP`, `GL_LINE_LOOP`, `GL_TRIANGLE_FAN`, `GL_QUADS`, `GL_QUAD_STRIP` and `GL_POLYGON`.

 You will describe your primitives as collections of __vertices__.
 These vertices are passed to the GPU and it then transforms them to triangles then _rasterises_ those triangles into __fragments__.
 These fragments may be filtered, blended and anti-aliased and ultimately may be drawn as pixels on your screen.
 So technically _fragments are not pixels_.

 ### Coordinate systems